SzymkowskiDev/nlp-disaster-tweets/README.md

 - [ ] Deployment of a blank dashboard
 - [ ] Web app representing the solution to the problem

+## 🆕 Changelog
+log of major changes to subsequent versions of the project/prediction model

 ## 🤖 Stack
 * Python
 * pandas